Elements of Loading Dock Design

 At Beaton Industrial, Inc. we put safety first.
 Un-safe work practices will not be tolerated in today’s workplace.
 Loading dock designers must ensure that the loading dock area is not just efficient, but also safe.
 Installing loading dock safety equipment is just the first step towards diminishing hazardous and expensive accidents.
 The loading dock workforce must then be educated and trained on how to utilize the equipment and identify the warning signals.
 If a person does not entirely understand a particular piece of equipment they are unlikely to use it appropriately.
 It is the employer’s responsibility to ensure that proper training is provided for the loading dock workers.
 Our authorized representatives can provide employers with after-installation training to ensure proper equipment use.

-Future requirements should always be addressed throughout the planning process.
+Future requirements should be addressed during the planning process.
 Prior to construction of a new building, to save a great deal of expenditure and frustration later down the line.
 Beaton Industrial will incorporate into the layout, any future need for more door openings and storage capability.

 Located in Utica, New York – Beaton Industrial is the northeast leader in Loading Dock Seal & Shelter design, sales and installation.
 Our dock seal representative’s are located throughout Upstate, Central, and Northern New York including Utica, Syracuse, Albany, Watertown, Binghamton, Plattsburgh, and Poughkeepsie.

-If you would like to schedule an appointment to have one of our Loading Dock specialist visit your facility for a free loading dock application survey, please contact us today!
+If you would like to schedule an appointment to have one of our Loading Dock Planning and Design specialists visit your facility for a free loading dock application survey, please contact us today!